-West Highland Way – Through the Highlands on Scotland’s First National Trail
+West Highland Way – Through the Scottish Highlands

 Hiking the West Highland Way Trail

-Walking North Through History, Rain, and Highland Resilience
+Walking North Through History, Rain, and the Highlands

-The West Highland Way stretches 154 km from Milngavie, a suburb of Glasgow, to the outdoor capital of Fort William, gateway to Ben Nevis.
-Following old drovers’ roads, military tracks, and loch-side paths, this trail marked Scotland’s first official long-distance route and has become one of the most popular hikes in the UK and Europe.
+The West Highland Way stretches for 154 kilometres from Milngavie, just outside Glasgow, to Fort William at the foot of Ben Nevis.
+Following old drovers’ roads, military tracks, and loch-side paths, it traces a route through the Scottish Highlands that is both historic and shaped by the land itself.
+As Scotland’s first official long-distance trail, it has become one of the most well-known walks in the UK and Europe, drawing hikers north.

-We arrived here after walking Wainwright’s Coast to Coast and finishing the Pennine Way, with only two weeks remaining in our UK journey before a return transatlantic voyage aboard the Queen Mary 2.
-What began as a spontaneous decision to head north quickly turned into a journey of contrasts: sublime Highland scenery met with the mental challenges of trail crowds, unpredictable weather, and the evolving definition of wilderness.
+After completing Wainwright’s Coast to Coast and finishing the Pennine Way, we had only a little more than two weeks remaining in our UK journey before returning once more to the Atlantic aboard Queen Mary 2.
+What began as a spontaneous decision to continue north quickly became something more complex - a walk defined not only by the beauty of the Highlands, but by the realities of weather, overcrowding, and the evolving question of what wilderness means in a place so often visited.

 Our Walking Itinerary and Stages